KJHJason/Cultured-Downloader-CLI/README.md

 ## Base Flags

 ```
-Cultured Downloader CLI is a command-line tool for downloading images, videos, etc. from various websites like Pixiv, Pixiv Fanbox, and Fantia.
+Cultured Downloader CLI is a command-line tool for downloading images, videos, etc. from various websites like Pixiv, Pixiv Fanbox, Fantia, and more.

 Usage:
   cultured-downloader-cli [flags]